If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 If you’ve never used Instacart before, I’d suggest waiting to sign up until right before your vacation.

 There is a $10 minimum order per store, and there is a delivery fee that depends on the size of your order.
 In general, the fee will range from $5 – $8.

 I tried out ordering from Publix with Instacart on our last trip to Disney World.
 I had the order delivered to our resort (Animal Kingdom Lodge) on our first full day there and overall had a great experience with the service.
 (Learn how we rent DVC points and stay at Animal Kingdom Lodge for only $150/night in this post!)

 First, I loved that I got the exact same prices as I would have in-store.
 This includes sales!
 You can even “clip” digital coupons and get the same specials that are offered in-store.

 The Instacart app had all of the items I was looking for, including the soy milk that Amazon Now did not have when I checked.
 I got fresh fruit at a MUCH lower price than in the food court – for example, bananas were $0.21 each, compared to $1.69 each at the food court!

-The earliest you’ll likely be able to get groceries delivered from Instacart is 11 am.
+The earliest I was able to get groceries delivered from Instacart was 11 am.
 I placed my order pre-7am and the first delivery time was 11 am-noon that day.
-While you may be able to get a delivery within an hour later in the day, you’ll have to wait if you order in the morning.
+While you may be able to get delivery within an hour later in the day, you’ll have to wait if you order in the morning.